• Skip to primary navigation

 #12.
 R Programming Camp

-Over the course of five days, students in this program will study the role of genomics in diseases and symptoms—learning to identify genes related to certain diseases using computational biology.
+Over five days, students in this program will study the role of genomics in diseases and symptoms—learning to identify genes related to specific diseases using computational biology.

 • Specialty: Computer Science